 Gas is a distant memory, although she remembers the smell of it from her childhood.
 The sky outside is a bright blue and the leaves are red and orange, changing with the season.
 She knows the names of all the trees, and their stories as well.
 Without the threat of climate change hanging over her, and surrounded by countless bird, plant, animal and insect species, there is much in life to look forward to.

-Perhaps it’s not as exciting as a story about apocalypse, but it’s certainly unique.
+Perhaps it’s not as exciting as a story about the apocalypse, but it’s certainly unique.
 Perhaps I’m imagining a future that is too idyllic, but shouldn’t we be able to visualise the future we all want for our children?
 Can storytellers once again begin to reach for the stars?
 After all, that’s partly why storytelling originated.
 I would certainly welcome a few utopian tales to tuck my children in with at night.
 This bright, positive potential future has not yet been written, but the reality, and the stories we choose to tell, are in our hands.

 If we create a future that runs on clean energy generated by the discovery of the splitting of the atom, we are already halfway toward creating a better world.
 We will take a leap led by pioneers.
 As global emissions come down, so do dangerous levels of air pollution.
 As people attain energy abundance, they are lifted out of poverty.
-By choosing to embrace modern-day fire, we will keep ourselves from getting burned in the long-run.
+By choosing to embrace the modern-day fire, we will keep ourselves from getting burned in the long run.

 Live long, and prosper.